 Humanity has always had a wide range of cultures, vocations and two biologically defined sexes.
 For most of our history we identified with our family, our tribe, our gender and our vocation.
-We had no choice over family and gender, seldom switched tribes and had a limited window of opportunity to find a vocation within the cultural and technological paradigm of the era.
-To the above list we may naturally add status , something we traditionally acquired from a mix of our family’s social standing and any natural talents we can exploit in a socially advantageous or entrepreneurial manner.
+We had no choice over family and gender, seldom switched tribes and had a limited window of opportunity to find a vocation within the cultural paradigm of our era.
+To the above list we may naturally add status, something we traditionally acquired from a mix of our family’s social standing and any natural talents we can exploit in a socially advantageous or entrepreneurial manner.
 One assumed, rightly or wrongly, that your family bore the primary responsibility for your success either by endowing you with a better-adapted brain and body or by instilling in you their acquired customs, knowledge and wisdom.

 Long before biologists discovered DNA and sociologists undertook detailed studies on the influences of culture, class, ethnicity and gender on intellectual and professional performance, we knew both nature and nurture affect outcomes.
-In the real world nature and nurture do not so much compete with each other to affect our personality, intelligence or economic success, as they interact with each other in a continuous feedback loop, e.g. culture and behavioural patterns play key roles in determining who gets to mate with whom.
+In the real world nature and nurture do not so much compete with each other to affect our personality, intelligence or economic success, as they interact in a continuous feedback loop, e.g. culture and behavioural patterns play key roles in determining who gets to mate with whom.

 However, these days not only are our three core identities (gender, vocation and ethnicity) considered infinitely variable, but our behaviour, personality, desires and learning patterns also form key components of our personhood subject to endless categorisation and psychoanalysis.
 So nowadays people do not just identify as a woman, man, girl or boy, as an Irishman or a Thai or as a mother, a father, a farmer, a nurse or a blacksmith.
 All of a sudden, within just a few decades, we have come to identify with our erotic proclivities, our favourite pastimes, our brand loyalty, our personality profile, our medical conditions, our fatness, our relative handicaps and increasingly by our assigned mental health label.
 Someone may well identify as a mathematically challenged, obese, bipolar, gay and diabetic Xbox gamer.
 Rather than pinpoint and try to overcome someone’s relative weaknesses, we celebrate a diversity of equally valid traits.
 The afore-mentioned identifiers are naturally a mixed bag.
 Mood disorders interact with narcotics, diet and medication.
 For instance, an emotionally insecure person with an imperfect body unable to find their ideal partner might succumb to recreational drugs, which in turn trigger sudden mood swings with psychotic episodes, which lead to a diagnosis of bipolar disorder and the prescription of antipsychotics, which cause weight gain through binge eating, leading to a type-II diabetes and a sedentary lifestyle of online gaming.
 Without a strong focus on work or family as breadwinners or housewives, people can easily descend into a puerile state of monitored play and endless victimhood.